Tabcorp/loop-lag/README.md

 was.
 This can be used as an approximate measure for long running operations that block the node event loop.

+Every 5 minutes (by default), the maximum delay in that time is passed to calling code.

 ## Example:

 ```